 If you are successful in your bid for the property, you are contractually obliged to honour the purchase.
 At this point, you will pay the deposit (usually 10%) and the auctioneer's administration fees, with the remainder of the cost due when the purchase is completed.
 You may also be required to reimburse the cost of the property searches and the seller's legal fees on completion.

 If you are selling a property at auction, the most important part of the process is preparing your legal pack.
 The more comprehensive the legal pack, the more likely it is that the property will receive interest at auction.
 A lack of information will often put off a buyer altogether or complicate the completion process.

 We would recommend you instruct a solicitor well in advance of the auction date to examine the legal title and deal with any anomalies that may deter a potential buyer.
 For example, there may be a restriction, notice or charge secured against the property title that needs to be satisfied or removed before any disposition or an error or defect on the legal title or plan that needs to be rectified.
 The solicitor will also prepare the legal pack, including carrying out a set of conveyancing searches in relation to the property and providing answers to enquiries raised by a buyer's solicitor.

 After the auction, the auctioneers will send the signed memorandum of sale to the seller's solicitor, who should contact the buyer's solicitor and confirm the completion date.
 If the auctioneers hold a deposit, the auctioneers will contact the seller's solicitor to release the deposit to them.
 Most auctioneers will deduct their fees from the deposit before sending the balance.

-If you have any more questions regarding buying or selling at auction or if you would like further information on how we can help, you can contact our Real Estate Team on 0161 941 4000 or email The Real Estate Team.
+If you have any more questions regarding buying or selling at auction or if you would like further information on how we can help, you can contact our Commercial Property Team on 0161 941 4000 or email The Commercial Property Team.